deepsinky/deepsinky.github.io/README.md

 Vikas Kumar

 Founder of DeepSINKY

----

-## ❤️ Support
+# ❤️ Thanks

-If you like DeepSINKY, give the repository a ⭐ on GitHub.
+Thank you for supporting DeepSINKY.